-When you adopt internationally, you bring a child from his or her country and culture to another country with its own culture.
-If your physical features match your new child's, you may find that the adjustment is relatively easy.
-It is much more common that parents who adopt internationally bring into their families a child who looks entirely different than they do.
+When you adopt internationally, you bring a child from their birth country and culture to another country with its own culture.
+If your physical features match your new child's, you may find that the adjustment is much easier.
+However, parents who adopt internationally typically bring into their families a child who looks entirely different than they do.

-The children adopted into homes with such differences face incredible challenges.
-An Hispanic boy adopted into a Caucasian home in New England was the only child of color in his school.
+A Latino boy adopted into a Caucasian home in New England was the only child of color in his school.
 He was taunted and derided for being different.
 An African girl in a family of African-Americans felt that her heritage and culture were ignored so that she would "fit in."
 The Korean adoptee in the Jewish home always felt uncomfortable at religious gatherings, and as she grew up she struggled with her faith.

 You also may want to decorate your home with images reflecting your child's race or culture.
 This is important for the child's self-image and the parents' education as they try to become the best parents they can be.
 On the other hand, parents must be sensitive not to make the child's birth culture or race a point of difference in the family.
 In a sense, when the Italian-American family adopts a Ukrainian boy, the whole family becomes Italian-Ukrainian-American.

 Adopting a Child From a Different Culture?
 Hire a Lawyer

 Adoption can be a real blessing for a family, but it can also come with its own set of challenges.
 This is particularly true when a family is adopting a child from a different background, culture, or even country than their own.
 While it can be a source of strength for a family and a community, there are times where it may also require greater understanding and perspective.
 This is why it's a good idea to consult with a family law attorney.